sockeqwe/Instantiator/README.md

   `null` is actually the value. for example, given `data class MyClass(val id : Int?)`, if `config.useNull = true` then instance will look like `MyClass( id = null)`.
 If `config.useNull = false` then nullable parameters will have non null values i.e. `MyClass ( id = 123)`.
 Default value of default config is `InstantiatorConfig.useNull = true`
+- `InstantiatorConfig.random`: By setting it to a seeded `Random` you can recreate objects between tests and environments.
+  For example by setting it to `Random(0)`

 In case a constructor parameter is both, nullable and has a default value, then the default config uses the default value for the parameter.
 Example: